 Glenn was a Badger fan, a Packer fan, a fisherman who didn't particularly enjoy fish, a hunter who loved a good dog, and after years of playing softball and baseball, took satisfaction in umpiring little league.
 Both he and Jane enjoyed foreign travel and among their favorites, were New Zealand, Portugal and Vienna.

 Glenn is survived by his son Steven, Wautoma, daughter Sue Scimeca, Wautoma, two grandsons: Brian (Shayna) of Three Lakes, WI.
 Mark Scimeca, Wautoma; and two great grandsons Kaden & Mason Scimeca of Three Lakes, WI.
 Glenn was preceded in death by his parents, three sisters and two brothers.

-A Celebration of Life Gathering and Military Honors will be held at the Leikness Funeral Home, Wautoma at a future date.
-In lieu of flowers, the family suggests any donations be made to the Alzheimers Assn.
+A Celebration of Life Gathering will be held from 10AM to 12PM on Wednesday, June 17, 2020 at Leikness Funeral Home, Wautoma with Military Honors to follow.
+In lieu of flowers, the family suggests any donations be made to the Alzheimer’s Association.